hpi-swa-lab/BP2019RH1/doc/research-libraries/vega-lite.md

 The project is written mostly in TypeScript.

-### what is produced as a visualisation? a picture, a svg, a html canvas, or different divs or other html elements, something else?
+### what is produced as a visualization? a picture, a svg, a html canvas, or different divs or other html elements, something else?

 When embedding with the command vegaEmbed() a html canvas is produced.